These juicy and flavorful turkey meatballs are so easy to make. They're ready in less than 30 minutes!

 Instructions

-- Using a 1.5-tablespoon cookie scoop, the same one you would use for cookies, scoop out even portions of the mixture into a plate.
+- Using a 1.5-tablespoon cookie scoop, measure out even portions of the mixture onto a plate.
 I usually end up with 16 meatballs.

 - With wet hands for easier handling, shape each portion into a round meatball.